trebeljahr/wherearemyfriends.info/README.md

-!IMPORTANT!

-This repo and project is still in its infancy and I am building it actively.

 # wherearemyfriends.info
 wherearemyfriends.info is a privacy-focused application that allows users to share their locations with friends at varying levels of detail.
 Whether you want to share the country you're in, the city, or your exact location, you have full control over how much you disclose.
 The platform emphasizes user privacy and consent, ensuring that you can stay connected with friends without compromising your personal data.